progzone122/voice-over-translation/README-EN.md

 11. Limiting the translation of videos from your native language (you can select the language in the menu)
 12. Translation with hotkey
 13. Setting up the design of subtitles
+14. Showing translation for separated words in subtitles

 ### Useful links: